-The Red House is a find Georgian building built in 1764 as a workhouse.
+The Red House is a fine Georgian building built in 1764 as a workhouse.
 There is a small coffee shop with seating in the gardens in fine weather.

 You will find The Red House near the Priory.
 Go the top of the High Street, turn right into Church Lane and you will see Th e Red House opposite on the left.

-In addition to the permanent displays, The Red House also has temporary exhibitions and was running one on Hidden Dorset Histories when I visited (October 2011).
+In addition to the permanent displays, The Red House also has an art gallery and runs family friendly workshops.

 The upper floor of The Red House is given over to a display of finds found in the local area and date from the bronze age up to the 17th century.